Niue Budget Itinerary: 7 Days

 • Admire the paintings in the Tahiono Art Gallery

-For details and more inspiration, check out the 10 Free & Cheap Things to Do in Alofi.
+For more details and suggestions, check out the 10 Free & Cheap Things to Do in Alofi.

 Niue Budget Itinerary: 7 Days(c) niuepocketguide.com

-If you arrived in Niue on a Friday, then today is Sunday and a day of sabbath for the locals.
-An interesting and free cultural experience is going to one of the Sunday church services.
-The spiritual experience features beautiful harmonious singing and is uplifting, whether you’re religious or not.
-Check out church recommendations in the 5 Best Churches in Niue to Experience as a Visitor.
+If you arrived in Niue on Friday, then today is Sunday and a day of sabbath for Niueans.
+An interesting and free cultural activity on the island is going to one of the Sunday church services.
+The spiritual experience with amazing harmonious singing is uplifting even for those who are not religious.
+Check out church recommendations in the 10 Best Churches in Niue to Experience as a Visitor.

 Niue Budget Itinerary: 7 Days(c) niuepocketguide.com